quixio/quix-docs/docs/get-started/glossary.md

 The [Query API](../apis/query-api/overview.md) is used to query persisted data.
 Most commonly used for dashboards, analytics and training ML models.
 Also useful to call historical data when running an ML model, or to call historical data from an external application.
 This API is primarily iused for testing and debugging purposes.

-## Quix Portal
+## Quix UI

 Quix provides an online Integrated Development Environment (IDE) for Python and C# projects.
 When you open any project, you will see the **Run** button, and a console during runtime, in addition to the IntelliSense.
+It also provides general UI for deploying your code, and managing your projects and environments.

 Sign up for a [free account](https://portal.platform.quix.ai/self-sign-up).